delftwaves/swash-docs/docs/getting_started/tuto1/index.rst

+.. _tuto1:

 tutorial 1: run SWASH in docker container
 =========================================

-This is a tutorial to get you started with setting up SWASH and then using it to model irregular waves propagating on a plane beach.
+This is a tutorial to get you started with setting up SWASH and then using it to model breaking waves propagating on a plane beach.

+In this tutorial we assume you already have some basic knowledge of ocean waves.
+It's also helpful to have access to Matlab or Jupyter Notebook for post processing later in this tutorial.

 step 1: install Docker
 ----------------------

 To keep things as simple as possible, we're not going to install SWASH and then start working with it from scratch.
 Instead, we'll run SWASH in the Docker container.
-Part of the intended model has already been set up and is inside the container while the rest of the model will be set up by you in this tutorial.
+Part of the intended model has already been set up and is resided in the container while the rest of the model will be set up by you in this tutorial.

 If you haven't installed Docker yet, you can download it from the official `Docker website <https://www.docker.com/get-started>`_.